 Questions on this opportunity may be directed to ORNL-USO@orise.orau.gov.

 Applicants are expected to have an interest in one or more of the listed primary focus areas.
 The statement of purpose and description of preferred focus areas provide an opportunity for the applicant to describe their connection to and goals related to these areas.
 Previous experience is not a requirement for participation.

-Must be currently enrolled as a full-time undergraduate student in a degree-seeking program at a regionally accredited U.S. college or university (including accredited community colleges) at time of application and continuing into the fall 2021 semester
+Must be currently enrolled as a full-time undergraduate student in a degree-seeking program at an accredited U.S. college or university (including accredited community colleges) at time of application and continuing into the fall 2024 semester